anju2408/Farm-to-table-practice-starter/README.md

 # Farm-to-table-practice-starter
-starter files for farm to table practice site
+Starter files for farm to table practice site.